Emirates Game Changer Routes – New Routes Revealed!

 What if your route does not have this specific aircraft?

 The goal is to consistently retrofit four Emirates aircraft every month, maintaining this pace for over two years.
-The initial focus involves refreshing 67 designated A380s, followed by the renovation of 53 777s.
+The initial focus involves refreshing 110 designated A380s.
+A total of 29 A380’s have been retrofitted and 20 Boeing 777s as of March 2025.

 This is a much-needed upgrade.
 Well done, Emirates.